andrw-jns/r_workshop/README.md

   (We'd also like to see flows inside shropshire, as well).

-#### Your task is to answer these question using the R and packages in the tidyverse suite.
+#### Your task is to answer these questions using the R and packages in the tidyverse suite.

 We will also demonstrate an R connection to SQL server, an R output to PowerPoint, and (if time) a map produced with ggplot.